 On its face, NRS 37.170 does not make payment of the Judgment a precondition for the City to exercise its appeal rights.
-To the contrary, it contemplates that an appeal would already be "pending" when payment is made following physical occupation.
+To the contrary, it contemplates that an appeal would already be "pending" following physical occupation.
 NRS 37.170(1).
 Likewise, State ex rel.
 Dep't of Highways addressed "whether the State, as a condition to remaining in possession pending its appeal, must deposit in court the amount of the award."
 Id. at 201, 337 at 274-75 (emphasis added).
-The notice of appeal had already been filed.
-See id.
 "The right of appeal is a substantial right which should not be taken away unless clearly intended by the statute...
 Any doubt about the construction of statutes regulating the right of appeal should be resolved in favor of allowing an appeal."
 Thompson v.
 First Jud.
 Dist.
 Ct., 100 Nev.
 352, 355, 683 P.2d 17, 19 (1984).
-The district court could not interfere with the City's appeal rights by construing NRS 37.170 as creating a pre-appeal requirement to pay the Developer \$34 million that the City may never recover after a successful appeal.
+The district court could not interfere with the City's appeal rights by construing NRS 37.170 as creating a pre-appeal requirement to pay the Developer more than \$48 million that the City may never recover after a successful appeal.